RoboDD/Buckling-the-Circular-Ring/Readme.md

 # Buckling the Ring

 MTH208 Numerical Analysis Coursework Project.
 You can find the problem and my solution.
 Q1~Q4 are definitely correct.
 Futher dicussion are welcome.

+Update: This work get 90% marks~ Happy~

 # Hints